davidwhogg/AstronomyChallenges/README.md

   point-spread function are limited in their approaches and capabilities.
 There is much room for improvement.

-## Astrophysics at low signal-to-noise

-Astronomers care about the sources at...

-- time domain issues (moving and variable)

-- source detection in online methods

-- confusion noise and crowding

-- Galactic center and the like

-- outer SS objects and the like

-## Stochastic variability

-- Quasars and reverberation

-- exoplanet transits at the variability limit

-- quasi-periodic variable stars

-## Spectroscopic modeling and classification

-- sparse methods; modeling collections of spectra without previously classifying them into groups of similar types (galaxy, star, quasar, etc).

-- simultaneous redshift estimation and spectral classification

-- combining theory-driven and data-driven models sensibly; that is, there are pretty-good models and excellent observations;
-  how do we tweak the models using the observations or otherwise combine data-driven and model-driven methods?

-- more specific: looking at stellar variations around emission lines to determine chromospheric activity; correlation of that against age indicators; data-driven age measure for stars?

-## Spatial models of galaxies

-- stars, extinctions, HI, etc -> model of the Milky Way

-- same for other galaxies

-## Dynamical models of galaxies

-- dynamical modeling, esp marginalization over the DF

-## Instrument calibration

-- PSF estimation, especially for high dynamic-range imaging (eg, Fergus et al)

-- self calibration

-- probabilistic darks and flat-fields

-- GPs for atmospheric calibration

-- spectroscopic extraction

-## Networks of autonomous telescopes

-## Adaptive optics

 ## Models of spectra

 - Empirical (data-driven) models of spectra (or images or anything)